kelfink/smartblock/README.md

 I originally wanted to mae this into a platform for building and solving arbitrary puzzles.

 The project was originally a Java applet.
 That might change.

+This should all run in a browser, but it doesn't.
+In the mean time, this works OK:

+  appletviewer index.html